CFPA Accessibility Diversity Equity Inclusion (ADEI) Committee

 Celebrate accessibility with us

 At the top of all of Western's web pages is a link to report incidents of bias.
-This is provides Western with valuable feedback.
+This provides Western with valuable feedback.

 Creating and sharing accessible digital content